High School Curriculum

 The first semester of the class deals with music history, from the Middle Ages to the present.
 A large amount of listening is done in this portion of the class.
 The second semester deals with music theory, including reading notes in all clefs, writing scales, chords, analyzing music, and finally writing music.

 The purpose of choir is to provide students the opportunity to learn and enjoy group participation in music.
 Instruction includes development in reading musical notation, proper breathing technique, and good tone production.
 Students participate in several school concerts as well as various festivals and contests throughout the school year.
-Other offerings include show choir, and musical theatre which meet after school.
+Other offerings include and musical theater which meet after school.

 AGRICULTURE